-The 2022 real estate forecast for Bozeman calls for a continuation of the tight Bozeman residential market: 1.
+Looking Back: the 2022 real estate forecast for Bozeman called for a continuation of the tight Bozeman residential market: 1.
 On-going, but lower-paced, increase in residential prices 2.
 Continued growth in residential construction (increased supply of building lots in 2022).
 3. Shortage of property 4. increased demand for property.
 5. Up-tick in mortgage rates ⇑ 1.5%.

 Bozeman Residential Real Estate = Homes, Condos & Townhomes – DOM = Days On Market

-What the Bozeman, Montana housing market will look like in 2022 (Bozeman home prices decreasing in August 2022):
+What did the Bozeman, Montana housing market look like in 2022?

-In Q2 2022, we could see residential prices inside Bozeman rise to the low to mid-$600’s and hit the mid-$800,000’s for homes, condos, and townhomes outside Bozeman’s city limit.
+In Q2 2022, inside the city, we thought we’d see residential prices (homes, condos, townhouses) rise to the low to mid-$600’s and hit the mid-$800,000’s for homes, condos, and townhomes outside Bozeman’s city limit.

 2021’s real estate forecast for Bozeman included panic from the pandemic, which sent people fleeing from the urban to the suburban; this will continue into 2022, despite continued property shortages and rising costs.